Preparation for Total Consecration according to Saint Louis de Montfort

-Preparation for Total Consecration according to Saint Louis Marie de Montfort was inspired by Louis de Montfort and published in 2001.
+The Preparation for Total Consecration to Jesus Christ through Mary is a 33-day spiritual practice developed by Saint Louis de Montfort in the early 18th century.
+He outlined this method in his classic work, Treatise on True Devotion to the Blessed Virgin (specifically in paragraphs 227–233), as a way for the faithful to spiritually prepare themselves for a lifetime of consecration.
+While not originally written as a standalone book, the practice has been widely extracted and published as a devotional booklet by various publishers, most notably Montfort Publications.

 Saint Louis dedicated his life to following and praying to the Virgin Mary.
 His devotion to Mary was even considered "the best and most acceptable form of devotion to Our Lady" by Pope Pius IX.
 Four of his performed miracles were examined by the Sacred Congregation.
 Saint Louis de Montfort was canonized by Pope Pius XII on July 20, 1947, over two hundred years after his death.
 The process took a very long time due to his lack of followers and the unfortunate era in which he died.
 His two biographies, one by Grandet and the other Father de Clorivière, both dated in the 1700s, which was a time of "immense social and religious upheaval."

 Background Information

 Saint Louis de Montfort found it his life’s mission to be devoted to Mary.
 He believed that in order to thoroughly follow Jesus, one had to go through Mary first.
-The process of total consecration to Jesus through Mary came to light.
-Preparation for Total Consecration according to Saint Louis Marie de Montfort was published by Montfort Publications in Bay Shore, New York, in 2001.
+To help the faithful enter into the total consecration to Jesus through Mary, he formulated a 33-day period of spiritual exercises aimed at emptying oneself of the spirit of the world and acquiring the spirit of Jesus Christ through the Blessed Virgin.